uis-no/uis-thesis/README.md

 - Thanks to Rodrigo Saramago for testing on Linux and providing font instructions

-- Thanks to Martin Gilje Jaatun for feedback.
+- Thanks to Martin Gilje Jaatun for feedback

+- Thanks to Vinay Setty for contributing the document instructions